Quantum

 · errorMessage - for ERROR replies contains details of the error

-NOTE: In future example URLs the server address, port and leading /catdv part of the URL will be omitted, so this URL would become simply:
+NOTE: In future example URLs the server address, port of the URL will be omitted, so this URL would become simply:

 API Version